dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/12-Powershell-Scripts/05-PowerShell-Script-To-Configure-Folder-Permissions.md

 **Note**
 - I moved the **CSV File** and the **shared-folders** is saved in csv-files folder the C:\ drive
+- I created a ps-scripts folder to store all my PowerShell scripts on Desktop

 ```powershell
 $SecGroups = Import-Csv "C:\csv-files\secgroups.csv"